 A tape measure is the most familiar device for measuring the body.
 There are a few upgrades to the standard measuring tape, but the most important quality is a stable tape material that won’t stretch over time.
 Start with a standard 60-inch-long tape, which is sufficient for most figures; then consider the others shown.

 The Hurth Ruler enables you to determine depth, width, and circumference measurements easily.
 This flexible, hinged ruler with a sliding, perpendicular arm makes it possible to take accurate two-dimensional measurements on three-dimensional bodies.
-For example, you can find the armhole or hip depth, or neck diameter, without guessing (Cochenille.com).
+For example, you can find the armhole or hip depth, or neck diameter, without guessing (visit Cochenille.com and search for Hurth Ruler, or search on Google.).

 Because the human body is made up of curves, most sewing patterns have curves, too.
 To adjust commercial patterns or to draft your own designs, you’ll need one or more curved rulers.